-If you love gingerbread and love biscotti, you’re going to be so excited about our Christmas Biscotti recipe.
-We made it in Bake Club this term, and with our common alterations, we think we’ve mastered it.
-Let us know what you think.
+If you love gingerbread and love biscotti, you’re going to be so excited about this Christmas biscotti recipe.
+We’ve played (at length) with this one in the kitchen, and after a number of alterations, I think we’ve nailed it.

 - 50 g blanched whole almonds